Effort = Effort

 I learned this the hard way.

-The people on this team were incredibly skilled.
-Engineers who understood their domain and previous product inside out.
-But "nobody" was listening to them.
-Instead, decisions came from above: plans made in rooms they weren't invited to, priorities set by people who hadn't looked at the code in years.
-Or even knew what the code meant to the product.
+The team understood their domain and previous product inside out.
+But that expertise wasn't making it into the planning process.
+Instead, decisions came from above: plans made in rooms they weren't invited to, priorities set without visibility into the actual codebase or what it meant to the product.

 They had Scrum.
 On paper, everything looked agile.
 They had Daily Stand-ups, Sprint Reviews, Retros.
 All the ceremonies, all the artifacts.
 But the backlog was a catastrophe.
 The Sprints were a mess.
 It was structured for a simple product (Epics and Stories in Jira), not for a complex, multi-layered operating system with dependencies reaching into every corner of the organization, as well as external providers.
 Multiple of them.